dhfmzk/QuickBootcamp/README.md

 4. Export > check "Export as a Mac Application" > Export
 5. and...
 Use it!
 ```
+and just add this app to your Login Items

 ## License
 The content of this project itself is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).